Amazon Fund: Overview

 The Amazon Fund, established in 2008 and operational since 2009, was primarily created to incentivize Brazil and other developing countries with tropical rainforests to reduce greenhouse gas emissions and forest degradation.
 The initiative was proposed by Brazil during the 12th Conference of the Parties of the United Nations Framework Convention on Climate Change (UNFCCC) in Nairobi, Kenya, in 2008.
 The fund's establishment followed Brazil's commitment to significantly reduce deforestation in the Amazon biome over the next decade.

 Since its creation, the Fund has supported more than 100 projects related to the management of public forests and protected areas, environmental control, monitoring and inspection, sustainable forest management, economic activities created with sustainable use of vegetation, ecological and economic zoning, arrangement territorial and agricultural regulation, preservation and sustainability, exploitation of biodiversity and recovery of deforested areas.

 In 2019, during the Bolsonaro government, the then Environment Minister Ricardo Salles proposed alterations to the structure of the Amazon Fund, citing irregularities in its management.
 He suggested that the fund's resources should be used to compensate for land expropriations in conservation areas within the Amazon rainforest.
 Third sector institutions, along with Germany and Norway, opposed these changes.
 They argued that audits had not identified any irregularities in the fund's management or in the monitoring of deforestation impacts.
 They stated that 'enhancing the fund's efficiency, impact, and transparency' should be pursued 'within the existing governance framework'.

 Also in 2019, German Environment Minister Svenja Schulze announced that, due to the increased deforestation in the Amazon region and concerns about the Jair Bolsonaro government, Germany would suspend investments of R$155 million in the Amazon Fund.
 On the 15th of August 2019, Norway decided to suspend disbursements of R$ 133 million to the Amazon Fund.

 The suspensions were criticized by President Jair Bolsonaro, who reacted dismissively—accusing Norway of hypocrisy due to its whale hunting and offshore oil exploration and exportation.
 He suggested that Norway should use its funds to help Angela Merkel reforest Germany, and stated that Norway had “nothing to teach” the country when it comes to environmental protection.
 In response, both Norway and Germany defended their decisions, citing Brazil’s rising deforestation rates and lack of commitment to preserving the Amazon under Bolsonaro government.
 Norwegian officials emphasized that their funding was conditional on measurable environmental results, while Germany reaffirmed its support for environmental cooperation but stressed the need for credible action from Brazil.

 In late 2022, with the election of Lula, Norway and Germany announced that they were willing to resume financing of the Amazon Fund.
-In 2023, several countries announced contributions to the fund or interest in contributing, including Germany, Norway, the United States, the United Kingdom, Switzerland, Denmark, France, Spain and others.
+In 2023, several countries announced contributions to the fund or interest in contributing, including Germany, Norway, the United Kingdom, Switzerland, Denmark, France, Spain and others.

 In 2024, the NBESD reached the mark of R$ 882 million in approvals of Amazon Fund projects, the amount is higher than the previous record, reached in 2023, of R$ 553 million.